Why all new homes should be accessible homes

 This type of independent housing, situated among communities rather than separate to them, was revolutionary at the time but now seems like simple common sense – why would someone with a disability want to live outside the community and be marginalised from their friends and family?

-The first innovative scheme was developed in Tottenham and Habinteg’s aim since then has been to go wherever it is needed most – the housing association now offers nearly 3,5000 homes nationwide and works with 86 local authorities.
+The first innovative scheme was developed in Tottenham and Habinteg’s aim since then has been to go wherever it is needed most – the housing association now offers over 3,300 homes nationwide and works with 86 local authorities.

 Building accessible homes as standard